Data Use Agreement (DUA) FAQs

 When Stanford is the provider of a limited data set, Stanford requires that a DUA must be signed to ensure that the appropriate provisions are in place to protect the limited data set.
 Here are the contacts for different types of research:

-- If your research will involve collaborating with or you will receive funding from industry, or you will need research materials from labs outside of Stanford, the Industrial Contract Office (ICO) can assist you with drafting the appropriate collaboration agreement and data use/data sharing agreement with outside industry partners.
+- If your research will involve collaborating with or you will receive funding from industry partner (such as a commercial company or startup), or you will need research materials from labs outside of Stanford, the Industrial Contract Office (ICO) can assist you with drafting the appropriate collaboration agreement and data use/data sharing agreement with outside industry partners.

-If a Stanford researcher is the recipient of a limited data set from a non-Stanford source, the Stanford researcher will most likely be asked to sign the other party's DUA, but the Stanford researcher should consult with the University Privacy Office to determine with the appropriate contracts office, if it complies in material terms with Stanford's DUA.
+If a Stanford researcher is the recipient of a limited data set from a non-Stanford source, the Stanford researcher may be asked to sign the other party's DUA.
+In such an event, the Stanford researcher should consult with the appropriate contracts office to determine if it complies in material terms with Stanford's DUA.